barionleg/Xipho/docs/icecast-2.4.1/config-file.md

 </security>
 {% endhighlight %}

-This section contains configuration settings that can be used to secure the icecast server by performing a chroot to a secured location.
+This section contains configuration settings that can be used to secure the icecast server by performing a chroot to a secured location or changing user and group on start-up.
+The latter allows icecast to bind to priviledged ports like 80 and 443, by being started as root and then dropping to the configured user/group after binding listener-sockets.
 _This is currently not supported on Win32._

 chroot
 : An indicator which specifies whether a `chroot()` will be done when the server is started.
   The chrooted path is specified by the `<basedir>` configuration value.
+  Setting up and using a chroot is an advanced concept and not in the scope of this document.

 changeowner
 : This section indicates the user and group that will own the icecast process when it is started.
   These need to be valid users on the system.
+Icecast must be started as root for this to work.

 </article>